Eggplant is in the same family as tomatoes or peppers and need the same kind of care. There are purple and white varieties.

 Watering - Require lots of water.

 Weeding - Keep weeded when plants are small.

-Harvest - Fruit should be gathered when the surface is very glossy, and before it begins to assume a dull finish.
-Cut fruit with a knife leaving a 1/2 inch of stem, do not pull or twist.
+Fruit should be harvested when the surface is very glossy, and before it begins to assume a dull finish.